 Thank you for visiting our website.
 We are a research laboratory focused on identification and characterization of genes that cause normal variations and disorders of the nervous system.

 Our laboratories are lead by Drs.
 Ying-Hui Fu and Louis Ptacek.
-Our team consists of postdoctoral fellows, lab technicians, and study coordinators working in conjuction to extend the boundaries of medical knowledge.
+Our team consists of postdoctoral fellows, lab technicians, and study coordinators working in conjunction to extend the boundaries of medical knowledge.

 All of the genetic work that we have done begins in families with hereditary neurological disorders.
 We have characterized new clinical phenotypes such as FASPS and SCA4 and have done defining clinical characterization for other disorders such as autosomal dominant leukodystrophy, SCA7, and Andersen/Tawil syndrome.
 In addition, genetic characterization of some of these disorders has resulted in clinical trials that have been led by collaborators with expertise in experimental therapeutics.
 Our database of patients has provided an important resource for participating in clinical trials being led by our collaborators.